Skip to main content

 Hardware requirements

-• at least 1GHz and 2 cores CPU
+• At least 1GHz dual-core CPU

-• at least 2 GB RAM
+• At least 2 GB RAM

 Binaries